Khoa94/csc207-hw3/README.md

 http://stackoverflow.com/questions/11229986/get-string-character-by-index-java
 http://stackoverflow.com/questions/5192512/how-to-clear-empty-java-stringbuilder
 http://stackoverflow.com/questions/5374311/convert-arrayliststring-to-string
 While debugging, I close the variable window and forgot how to get it back.
-Nora in our class show me how to do it.
+Nora in our class showed me how to do it.

 Part B:
 _Professor Rebelsky explains last 2 test cases in class on Wed, Feb 5th, 2014.